digitalyoshixi/zettelkasten/content/Reachability Infection Propagation Reveal.md

 ### Propagation
 The infected state must cause some output or final state to be incorrect
 ### Reveal
-The tester must observe part of the incorrect portion of the program state
+The tester must observe part of the incorrect portion of the program state.
+In other words, the fault can be tested for.